disha91100/Power-Platform-Admin-in-a-day/Administration-and-Governance/M02-HOL-Monitor.md

     ![](images/M02/M2-EX2-T2-S10.png)

 11. You should see the change history for each of your changes.
-Select Update to open one of the change history records.
+Select **Update/Create** to open one of the change history records.

     ![](images/M02/M2-EX2-T2-S11.png)